athapliyal/OffersManagement.UI/README.md

 - Animation example

 ### Pending stuff (in order of importance)
-- Authentication using http-only cookies on UI and API
 - Infinite scroll
 - Nested Routing
 - Component library list